tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/03_04_Rectify_Submit_a_Request_to_Rectify.md

 When submitting a new Request, the Customer first selects the relevant Regulation from the **Regulation** dropdown list.
 The list of Request Types presented at the bottom of the submission form changes according to the selected Regulation.
 Once the **Request Type** is selected, the right side of the form displays a list of fields to complete before submitting the request.
 This list is automatically built, in accordance with the Request Type.

-In accordance with the selected Regulation, a Customer may have the option to mask their data in the system.
+In accordance with the selected Regulation, a Customer may have the option to rectify their data in the system.

 Click ![image](/articles/demo_project/DPM_Demo_Project/images/Customer_Request.jpg) under the CUSTOMER menu options, located on the left side of the screen.